wavefrontHQ/docs/pages/doc/tutorial_data_ingestion.md

 ![Wavefront architecture](images/integrations_data_collector.png)

-## Set up an Integration in the Getting Started Flow
+## Set Up an Integration

-You get started with ingesting data by completing the Getting Started flow.
-Choose a Mac, Linux, or Windows host integration for the quickest way to set up a collector agent and proxy.
+You set up an integration during the [Getting Started tutorial](documentation_getting_started.html#getting-started-tutorial).
+Choose a Mac, Linux, or Windows host integration for the quickest way to set up a collector agent and Wavefront proxy.
 Alternatively choose the Amazon Web Services integration to pull AWS data.
 Both types of integrations include rich dashboards for exploring your data.
-Once you've completed the Getting Started flow you can view the installed dashboards.
+Once you've completed the Getting Started tutorial you can view the installed dashboards.

 ## Next Steps